bentan4853563/AmazHub/_portfolio/vasilkoff-info.md

 ### Explore Vasilkoff.info

 We invite you to explore the innovative world of [Vasilkoff.info](https://vasilkoff.info/).
-Experience firsthand how AI can transform the web experience and stay tuned for more trailblazing projects from Brave Dev World."
+Experience firsthand how AI can transform the web experience and stay tuned for more trailblazing projects from AmazHub."